diffpy/diffpy.structure/README.rst

 install the required software separately.
 As an example on Ubuntu Linux the required software can be installed with ::

-   sudo aptitude install python-setuptools python-numpy
+   sudo aptitude install python3-setuptools python3-numpy

 diffpy.structure also uses the
 `PyCifRW <https://bitbucket.org/jamesrhester/pycifrw>`_